 Made by one of the major paddle board companies Isle, it is aimed at bringing value while contributing high quality elements that make Isle Paddle boards so successful.
 It’s overall quality is on par with the above two boards but brings a bit extra to the table.

-The Isle Peak is the clear winner here when it comes to Accessories as it comes with everything you would need and want with an inflatable paddle board.
-Many Inflatable Paddles Boards like the Weekender and Adventurer 2 Come with a fin, paddle and pump. the the Peak goes a step further by introducing a backpack and coil leash to the mix.
+The Isle Peak is the clear winner here when it comes to Accessories as it comes with everything you would need and want with an inflatable sup board.
+Many Inflatable Paddles Boards like the Weekender and Adventurer 2 Come with a fin, paddle and hand pump. the the Peak goes a step further by introducing a backpack and coil leash to the mix.
 The backpack is nothing to snuff at either.
 It is actually quite well made and is more than durable enough to absorb wear and shifting of the board.

 When rolled up the board is also the lightest at 23 lbs and takes up the least amount of space.
 While you may not think too much about it, space is key for inflatable paddle boards and is often under looked.
 The inflatable board I bought takes up a lot of space, there is no way I can fit it in the closet so it has to stay in the trunk of my car.
 Looking back, if I bought this SUP I probably could of fit it with the food and friends I had in my car to go to the lake last year!
 Dang!